SamiIonesi/Cubik_Game/README.md

 ## How It Works
 The game sequence follows a simple, repetitive loop:

-1. Initial Prompt: The display instructs the user to look at the right-side generator.
+1. **Initial Prompt**: The display instructs the user to look at the right-side generator.

-2. Shape Generation (Right): A random geometric shape appears on the right generation spot.
+2. **Shape Generation** (Right): A random geometric shape appears on the right generation spot.

-3. Matching Task: The user uses the hand controller to pick up the shape and attempt to place it into the corresponding cutout on the central board.
+3. **Matching Task**: The user uses the hand controller to pick up the shape and attempt to place it into the corresponding cutout on the central board.

-4. Feedback Loop:
+4. **Feedback Loop**:

-- Success: A congratulatory message appears.
+- **Success**: A congratulatory message appears.
 A new, randomly chosen shape is generated on the left side, restarting the loop.

-- Failure: The display gives corrective instructions, and the correct slot may flash until the shape is successfully placed.
+- **Failure**: The display gives corrective instructions, and the correct slot may flash until the shape is successfully placed.

-5. Alternation: After a successful left-side placement, the game cycles back to generating a shape on the right, ensuring even practice across both hands.
+5. **Alternation**: After a successful left-side placement, the game cycles back to generating a shape on the right, ensuring even practice across both hands.